-Finding out why it attracts fish reveal few answers, because aniseed or anything like it does not occur naturally in the salt or freshwater.
+Finding out why, or if, Aniseed attracts fish reveals few answers, because aniseed or anything like it does not occur naturally in salt or freshwater.

 In New Zealand Aniseed along with all other bait 'enhancers' are banned in trout fishing water, so check your licence carefully.

 For further information check out Google, using 'aniseed AND fishing' as your search phrase, exactly as shown (without the quotes), but including capitalisation.

 Ainseed is not the only plant 'bait enhancer'.
 In some places garlic and lemon juice are used.
 In some freshwater fisheries, baits are often salted.